 21. Now that most of the components are installed to the engine, it is time to start installing the parts to the airframe.
 The FPR (Fuel Pressure Regulator) is pre-set to 3Bar/45psi, which it will only indicate with one pump running and the engine of.
 It rises or lowers the fuel pressure 1:3 with the manifold pressure.
 Bolt it onto the firewall or somewhere convenient.
 Ensure that there is nothing blocking the top of it as the filter screen in the Bosch regulator should be inspected and if needed cleaned every 100hrs.
-There is also a 1/8"-27NPT port for an optional fuel pressure sender.
 Remember to connect the vacuum line from the regulator to the vacuum distribution manifold as shown below.

 22. The dual fuel pumps has internal check-valves in case one pump were too fail, there will be no back flow.
 They shall be wired with separate ground wires and separate switched +12v wires.
 Only run one pump at the time.
 One is master and the second pump is back-up.
 Use 14-16 gauge shielded tefzel wire.
 The left side of the unit with the hexagonal end has an integrated 30 micro sinter fuel filter.
-This filter should be inspected and if needed cleaned every 100Hr.
+This filter should be inspected and if needed cleaned or replaced every 100Hr.
 Ensure that there are no leaks after installation and prior to starting the engine.
 Pumps are to be replaced every 1000hr/5years whatever encounters first.
-The pump assembly shall be mounted with the pumps level and as low as possible.
+The pump assembly shall preferably be mounted as low as possible.

-23. The pre-fuel filter type and make may vary from time to time.
-However, the filter should be installed before the pumps.
+23. The post-fuel filter should be installed after the pumps.
 Note the arrow or in/out orientation indicating the direction of flow.
 Always try to install the filter in horizontal orientation.
+High flow, low restrictions or a gascolator is preferred prior to the pumps.